msw2005/Banking-System-main/README.md

    git clone https://github.com/your-username/Project2.git
    ```

-2. Open the project in Visual Studio.
+2. Open the project in Visual Studio

 3. Build and run the project.